 If your pre-workout is caffeine-free though, you're free to take it anytime.
 However, it's still best to take it on an empty stomach 20 to 30 minutes before your workout to get optimal results.

 Can I have coffee as a pre-workout drink?

 Yes, you can drink coffee as a pre-workout drink.
 Apart from being a good source of caffeine, it also has tons of fat-burning properties, especially if you drink it without sugar or cream.

 How much caffeine is in a pre-workout?

 A pre-workout contains around 50 to 200 mg of caffeine on average.
 That's about 2 cups of coffee with around 100 mg of caffeine each.

 However, some pre-workouts may go as high as 400 mg of caffeine per serving which is considered a safe and healthy daily limit.
 Other pre-workouts for women can go as low as 50 mg though.
 It's best to check the nutrition facts label to know how much you're getting per serving.

 What does a pre-workout do?

-Generally, a pre-workout with caffeine, beta-alanine, and betaine anhydrous helps with better physical performance by increasing energy and power levels and enhanced muscle endurance.
+A pre-workout with caffeine, beta-alanine, and betaine anhydrous improves your physical performance, increases energy levels, and enhances muscle endurance.

 Should you take a pre-workout pill or drink?